la2050/archive/_projects/2016/building-a-co-living-community-for-las-homeless-youth.md

 project_impact: >-
   ["Housing affordability","Self-sufficiency","Resilient
   communities","Homelessness"]
+project_proposal_impact:
+  - Housing affordability
+  - Self-sufficiency
+  - Resilient communities
+  - Homelessness
+project_proposal_description: >-
+  PodShare will build a pilot program for transitional housing for Homeless Youth in Hollywood to host 40 individuals selected by partner organizations, for a period of up to six months while they seek long term housing.
+The property will offer co-living pods for sleeping, shared co-ed amenities, a 'maker's lab' for content creation, and hospitality job training with placement to PodShare and hotel service companies.
+Each youth pays a nominal fee and must either have or be actively seeking a job.
+project_areas:
+  - Central LA
 project_proposal_best_place: >-
   If LA wants to be the best place to LIVE, we need to offer more places to live.
 One solution to LA's homeless crisis is to build creative communities